- The Music Building

 - Paris-Yates Chapel

 Since fall 2005 the Department of Music has been housed at a single site, the Music Building (previously University High School and the School of Education).
 Located on the east side of campus, across the street from the Gertrude Castellow Ford Center for the Performing Arts, the music building holds department offices, classrooms, faculty studios, music technology lab, band and choral rehearsal halls, and the David H. Nutt Auditorium

-The thoroughly renovated David H. Nutt Auditorium, is used for student and faculty recitals.
+The David H. Nutt Auditorium, is the primary venue for student and faculty recitals.
 Our former department headquarters, Meek Hall, contains the newly renovated Meek Auditorium, used for opera productions.